StackVista/stackstate-docs/configure/health/send-health-data/transactional_increments.md

   * **previous_checkpoint** - Optional.
 Represents the previously communicated checkpoint, can be empty on the very first transmission on the substream.
 It allows StackState to keep track if there could be any data missing from upstream.
 * **stream** - Object providing identification regarding which snapshots and `check_states` belong together.
 It contains the following fields:
   * **urn** - Data source and stream ID encoded as a StackState [URN](/configure/topology/identifiers.md) that matches the following convention: `urn:health:<sourceId>:<streamId>` where `<sourceId>` is the name if the external data source and `<streamId>` is a unique identifier for the health data stream.
   * **sub_stream_id** - Optional.
-Identifier for a sub set of the stream health data.
+Identifier for a subset of the stream health data.
 When the stream data is distributed and reported by several agents, this allows snapshot lifecycles per `sub_stream_id`
 * **check_states** - A list of check states.
 Each check state can have the following fields:
   * **checkStateId** - Identifier for the check state in the external system
   * **message** - Optional.
 Message to display in StackState UI.
 Data will be interpreted as markdown allowing to have links to the external system check that generated the external check state.